Athletics in India: 21st century

 India held the 2017 Asian Athletics Championships – its third time as host – and topped the medal table for the first time, beating China by twelve golds to eight.
 Govindan Lakshmanan won both the men's long-distance track events and Mohammad Anas and Arokia Rajiv took a men's 1–2 in the 400 m before winning the relay title.
 Neeraj Chopra won the men's javelin in a championship record of 85.23 m.
 Nirmala Sheoran was an individual and relay champion in women's 400 m.
 The remaining women's winners were P. U. Chitra (1500 m), Sudha Singh (steeplechase) and Swapna Barman (heptathlon).
 India extended its regional athletics success with second place at the 2018 Asian Games: Manjit Singh and Jinson Johnson won the men's middle distance titles, Arpinder Singh, Tejinder Pal Singh Toor and Neeraj Chopra won men's field titles, while the women' 4 × 400 m relay team and heptathlete Swapna Barman won the women's title.
 Throwing events proved to be India's forte at the 2018 Commonwealth Games, with Chopra adding a Commonwealth javelin title to his honours and Seema Punia making her fourth consecutive appearance on the Commonwealth women's discus podium.

 Hima Das became India's first athlete to win a medal in a track event at an IAAF competition with her 400 m gold medal at the 2018 IAAF World U20 Championships.
 She is second gold medalist in athletics at IAAF World U20 Championships after Neeraj Chopra, who won men's javelin throw gold at the 2016 IAAF World U20 Championships with a world junior record mark.

-Neeraj Chopra won the first ever Olympic gold medal in athletics for India at 2020 Tokyo Olympic in Japan. which was held July- August 2021.
-He is the first Javelin thrower from India who won a gold medal, and only the second Indian sportsperson after Abhinav Bindra, to win an Olympic gold medal.
-Neeraj is the youngest Olympic Gold medalist from India and the first track and field athlete of India to do so in his Olympic debut.
-He thrown his best of 87.58 meters in the Javelin throw final.
+Neeraj Chopra won India's first-ever Olympic gold medal in athletics at the 2020 Summer Olympics (held in 2021) by throwing his best of 87.58 meters in the javelin throw final.
+Chopra is the first javelin thrower from India who won a gold medal, and only the second Indian sportsperson after Abhinav Bindra to win an Olympic gold medal.

-In 2022, Awinash Sable and Priyanka Goswami created history by winning first ever silver medals in 3000m and 10,000m Steeplechase and Reacewalking at Commonwealth games.
-India is underdog in both these events.
+In 2022, Awinash Sable and Priyanka Goswami created history by winning silver medals in 3000 m and 10,000 m steeplechase and racewalking at the Commonwealth Games, events in which India has historically been an underdog.